Alfresco/docs-alfresco/process-automation/latest/using/index.md

 ## Expression editor

 The expression editor is a code editor that provides autocompletion and hints when writing an expression that may contain a JUEL expression.
+In the expression editor you can test JUEL expressions by first setting the values of variables and then once the expression has been created it can be tested by clicking the **Test** button.
+The result is displayed in the gray area above the variables.
 The expression editor appears in the following places:

 * Task mapping dialog: when selecting an expression as a variable value